yosiwizman/bulkig-pro/README.md

 - Instagram Basic Display API
 - Cloudflare Tunnel
-- Live Pilates USA for inspiration
+- Thanks to the open-source community for inspiration

 ---